panique/huge/README.md

 * database object, that is shared within all classes (dependency injection. no usage of bad bad bad ;) singleton. good thing!)
 * ...

+###HOW TO DOWNLOAD

+Here on github you'll always find a stable and secure master branch and the in-development develop branch.
+The master branch ist ready for production, the develop branch is not (as it just shows the current state of development, maybe including some not-so-good tested features).
+For newbies: to download, simply click the ZIP-button on the upper left area of the github project header.

 ###HOW TO INSTALL

 * 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"